Macario (film): Plot

 Death hints that Macario will meet him later that day.
 Macario returns home to find his son unconscious and badly injured from falling into a well.
-Macario heals his son with the water and eventually becomes known as a miraculous healer, creating such commotion that the church itself will accuse him of heresy, and even the Viceroy will ask for his services, to cure his son.
-He is promised freedom if he can save the boy, or to be burned at the stake otherwise.
+Macario heals his son with the water and eventually becomes known as a miraculous healer.
+Macario becomes wealthy from selling his cures, but creates such a commotion that he is arrested and accused of heresy.
+The Viceroy, however offers him freedom if he will cure his sick son.

 Unfortunately for Macario, Death "has to take the child," so Macario, in despair, begs and tries to escape, only to enter Death's cavern and is reprimanded for turning his "gift" into merchandise.
-Death shows him the candles that the cavern is filled with, thousands of candles all representing a person's life.
+Death shows him the candles that the cavern is filled with, thousands of candles, each representing a person's life.
 The making of the wax and length of the candle all factor into the lifespan of a given person.
 Death then snuffs out the candle of the Viceroy's son before Macario's eyes.
 When Macario sees how short his candle is, he begs Death to save it but Death refuses.
 In desperation, Macario snatches up his candle and runs out of the cavern, not heeding the shouts of Death behind him.

 The last scenes begin at twilight on the day that Macario shared the turkey with Death.
 He has not come home, and his wife and some villagers are looking for Macario out in the woods only to find him peacefully dead, next to a turkey divided in halves: one of which is eaten, the other being intact, as if he died not fulfilling his dream of eating a complete turkey for himself.